rsxdalv/tts-generation-webui/README.md

 * Add Split By Length to React/Tortoise.
 * Fix UVR5 demo folders.
 * Set fairseq version to 0.12.2 for Linux and Mac. (#323)
+* Improve generation history for all React UI tabs.

 May 17:
 * Fix Tortoise presets in React UI.